Contact : email@example.com

 Many of our volunteers are located in Southern Ontario, Canada.
 Though we do not have a central facility or shelter where our dogs are kept, we are a foster home-based rescue, which means that each dog is fostered within the private home of one of our volunteers.

 Save Me Dog Rescue is run by a Board of Directors, and very dedicated volunteers who commit countless hours of personal time and resources to saving dogs in need.
 Our volunteers are a fantastic group of people who make everything that we do possible.
 We prefer to interact with the public and our partners personally so that we are fully involved in all aspects of the organization.
-If you would like to know more about our Board of Directors, please visit our About Us page.
-You can find profiles on many of our volunteers on our Facebook page as well.

 While the circumstances surrounding how a dog becomes a “rescue dog” can vary, as do the opinions of the actual definition, what is most often agreed upon is that a rescue dog is such that would be otherwise homeless, abandoned or in dire condition and is in need of outside help to take them into foster care and find them a new home and family.
 The term “rescue dog” can also refer to owner-surrendered dogs who are living with families that are no longer able to care for them.